BlockchainJournal/Wallet-Login-Demo/README.md

 # Declaring a profile

-The first time you login to the demonstation application you will be asked to declare a profile by filling in the following form:
+The first time you login to the demonstration application you will be asked to declare a profile by filling in the following form:

 ![Screenshot 2023-10-03 at 11 29 57 AM](https://github.com/reselbob/SimpleWeb3Auth/assets/1110569/6fe5bdca-e7f7-4b51-9b7f-9f6db1003eab)